 - Here you see the battery percentage of the BPM Connect device.

 This is also where you can update your Wi-Fi configuration and specify the x3 measurement interval time and more.

 How Accurate is the Withings BPM Connect?

-Given that the initial setup and the blood pressure measurement process was fairly easy and straight forward, we wanted to get a sense around the reliability and accuracy of this device.
+Given that the initial setup and the blood pressure measurement process were fairly easy and straightforward, we wanted to get a sense of the reliability and accuracy of this device.

-According to the company, The BPM Connect performance to measure blood pressure was validated in a clinical trial.
+According to the company, BPM Connect’s performance to measure blood pressure was validated in a clinical trial.

 The results are within the margin of acceptance defined by the internationally recognized evaluation standard of blood pressure monitors ANSI/AAMI/ISO 81060-2:2013, EN ISO 81060-2:2014, developed by the European Society of Hypertension, British Hypertension Society and Association for the Advancement of Medical Instrumentation/American Heart Association.

 You can check the accuracy based on the clinical trials by clicking here.

 Since there are numerous blood pressure monitors available today in the marketplace, there has to be a way to verify the accuracy of these BP monitors.

 To that end, the American Medical Association (AMA) enlisted the National Opinion Research Center at the University of Chicago (NORC) to assist in the design and management of an independent process to determine which BP devices available in the U.S. meet the AMA’s established criteria to validate clinical accuracy (the “Validated Device Listing (VDL) Criteria”).